piotrnajda3000/piotrnajda3000/README.md

 ## Hi, this is Piotr

-I want to leverage the internet for the sake of our collective and individual wellbeing.

-I want to nurture online communities and services that provide so much good to people.
+I want to leverage tech for the sake of our collective and individual wellbeing, by nurturing online communities and services that provide so much good.

+- Learning with passion to become a **front-end** web developer
+- Interested in vivid **UX & UI**
 - **IT student**, @ 2nd out of 7 semesters
-- Learning with passion to become a **front-end** web developer
-- Interested in **UX & UI**

 ## Projects highlight